 With leather production increasing faster than meat production this brings to question the claim that leather is a by-product.
 If leather demand continues to increase and meat production decreases it is unlikely leather production would stop.
 Therefore anyone buying and wearing leather may be encouraging the slaughter of more animals.

-EU regulations regarding leather production, effluent, and environmental damage are much stricter than those implemented in developing countries.
+EU regulations regarding leather production, effluent, and environmental damage are much stricter than those implemented in many countries outside of the EU.
 This is sadly a reason why the tanning industry is relocating to countries such as China and India, where environmental regulations are much less strict.
 For example it was recently discovered that leather tanneries in Bangladesh were pouring 50 tonnes of tannery effluent and waste water untreated in to the Buriganga River everyday.